geertjanw/ojet-training/README.md

 </my-employee-form>
 ```

 We also need to enable the 'my-employee-form' CCA component to push changes back to the Dashboard module.
-Therefore, change the 'component.json' file in the 'my-employee-form' CCA component to have writable properties, as shown below:
+Therefore, change the 'component.json' file in the 'my-employee-form' CCA component to have writeback properties, as shown below:

 ```js #button { border: none; }
 "properties": {